Kyndryl Software Engineer Salary in Madrid Metropolitan Area | €35.6K-€38.8K+ | Levels.fyi

 The median Software Engineer compensation in Madrid Metropolitan Area package at Kyndryl totals €38.8K per year.
-View the base salary, stock, and bonus breakdowns for Kyndryl's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Kyndryl's total compensation packages.
 Last updated: 10/1/2025

 Company